trisongz/kvdb-py/README.md

 ---
 ### Task Queues

-This is a client-side example of how to use kvdb-py tasks
+This is a client-side example of how to use kvdb-py tasks.

+By Default, `tasks` will use `db_id=3` for the task queue to prevent collisions with other data.
+You can change this by passing `db_id` to the `register` decorator or `create_context` function.
+If you do, ensure that the queue you are using also uses the same `db_id`.

 This will be able to remotely execute the tasks from `examples/queue/dummy_tasks.py`